twiddlingbits/twr-wasm/readme.md

    - \tiny-wasm-runtime\include\twr-wasm.h

 ## Passing strings, arrayBuffers, etc
 The WebAssembly module provided in a browser will only pass numbers between C/C++ functions and Javascript functions.
-This means if you use twrWasmModule.executeC() to call a C function, and pass integers or floats as arguments, they will work as expected.
+This means if you use twrWasmModule.callC() to call a C function, and pass integers or floats as arguments, they will work as expected.
 But if you pass a string,  arrayBuffer, or the contents or a URL, twrWasmModule/Async will:
 -  allocate memory in your WebAssembly.Memory (using twr_malloc)
 -  copy the string (or  arrayBuffer or URL contents) into this memory,
 -  and pass the memory index (aka a pointer in C land) to your C code.